 Here is the link to the AWS Public ECR registry: https://gallery.ecr.aws/

 The last option is to use AWS ECR service.
-This service is a private registry that allows you to store and pull your own images privately.
-You can both use private images from your own AWS ECR repositories and public images from AWS Public ECR repositories.
+This service is a private registry that allows you to store and pull your images privately.
+You can both use private images from your AWS ECR repositories and public images repositories hosted elsewhere.

-To pull and push images from AWS ECR, you need first to create a repository on AWS ECR.
-This repository will be used to store your images.
+To pull and push images from AWS ECR, you need first to create a repository namespace on AWS ECR and configure a pull-through cache rule to the Docker Hub destination.

 Then you will need to retrieve an authentication token:

 aws ecr get-login-password --region <region> | docker login --username AWS --password-stdin <account>.dkr.ecr.<region>.amazonaws.com/docker-hub

 You can now pull images from Docker Hub through AWS ECR:

 Hope this article helped you to deal with the Docker Hub rate limitations on AWS.